djccnt15/djccnt15/README.md

 ---
 </div>

-💼 a Data Scientist, MLOps, Backend Engineer
+💼 a Data Engineer, Backend Engineer

 💻 I'm interested in...